NR74W/WipEout-Mods/WipEout Pure/Special Edition/README.md

 The soundbank of Exostra Run was disabled to prevent crash when this track is loaded.

-There is also an alternative version of this mod with all tracks available in Zone mode (Version 2.0b).
+There is also an experimental, alternative version of this mod with all tracks available in Zone mode (Version 2.0b).
 It is available separately because there are issues with the start position in Arcade mode when tracks are used for both Arcade and Zone modes.

 ## Usage